-My name is Daisy Finer and I am an English girl who loves our seasons, a wife who likes porridge for supper, a mother of three small children, a sister, a daughter, a friend, a business woman.
-I am also a freelance travel journalist who has specialised in transformative health retreats for over fifteen years.
+My name is Daisy Finer and I am a freelance travel journalist who has specialised in transformative health retreats for over fifteen years.
 For four years I edited Conde Nast Traveller ‘s annual Spa Guide, previous to that I edited Tatler’s spa guide for seven years.
-Despite all the goodness in my life, like everyone I have sunny days and shady days.
-This project stems from my own personal quest for greater serenity and joy, for the little gems in life which light the fire in my belly.
+I also contribute regularly to Country and Town House.
+Despite all the goodness in my life, like everyone I have sunny days and dark days.
+This project stems from my own personal quest for the little gems in life which light the fire in my heart.
 SPA.Kitchen is a reflection of some strong predilections in me.
-It is about sharing the exoticism, wisdom and excitement of abroad, but it is also about returning to the land which we call home, to the simple comfort of a cup of tea, to a hot and scented bath.
-It is not solely focused on that which is new or hip, but also on age-old remedies, timeless wisdom, books and ancient poems.
-Equally it does not promote only one way of eating.
-Everything from Macrobiotics and Ayurveda to just good, seasonal, authentic food will find a place to rest here.
+It is about sharing the wisdom and excitement of abroad, but it is also about returning to the land which we call home, to the simple comfort of a cup of tea, to a hot and scented bath.
+It is not solely focused on that which is new or hip, but also on age-old remedies and timeless wisdom.
+And we do not promote only one way of eating.
 Because I believe the best kitchens, like the best massages, don’t abide by rules, instead they draw on instinct and intuition.
 I’d like SPA.Kitchen to be what people around the world want their kitchens to be for their families, their friends and not least themselves – a place of lively conversation, a hub of health, a shrine to beauty.
 It has inspired me.
 Hopefully it will do the same for you.

 I am the SPA.Kitchen in-house photographer and food stylist.
 Daisy and I have been friends literally our whole lives and spent most weekends together as children in the countryside, raiding our parents’ vegetable gardens for midnight feasts which were usually over by 8pm.
 We were constantly being separated for giggling too much.
 We still can’t stop laughing, but these days no one can keep us apart.
 Daisy’s youngest daughter, Constance, is now friends with my eldest daughter Florence – such is the happy circle of life.
 After working in travel publishing for Rough Guides and Dorling Kindersley for eight years, I became a freelance picture editor finding beautiful images for guidebook covers.
 I also settled happily behind the camera capturing anything from weddings to charity projects in Rwanda, magazine lifestyle shoots and foodie gigs.
 My weapon of choice is my digital SLR Canon but my iPhone is swiftly taking precedence.
 I am a self-confessed Instagram obsessor, regularly feeding into the SPA.kitchen account.
 When I’m not being blown about by Hampshire’s elements whilst walking my lurcher Tinker, I’ll be hunkered down at home, in our renovation wreck, illustrating woodland creatures, editing pictures (please see my work here), watching movies and cooking whilst my husband makes things.
 I’m a full-time Mama to two vivacious little girls and love nothing more than a cup of tea and marmite on toast.